 I’m taking a class about food blogging right now, and this afternoon I listened to an interview with Molly from Orangette.
-She commented that as she became more interested in food and cooking, she became less and less interested in fancy ingredients and food trends and focused more on the simply joy of eating something like cheese and crackers.
+She commented that as she became more interested in food and cooking, she became less and less interested in fancy ingredients and food trends and focused more on the simple joy of eating something like cheese and crackers.
 That comment really made me pause and think about my own cooking.
 Back in the day if you asked your mother or grandmother for a copy of a favorite recipe, you’d get it written on an index card.
 It might have taken up both sides, but it probably wouldn’t compare to today’s recipes, which could easily fill an entire printed page.

 I was nervous when I made these shrimp and grits a few weeks ago – it didn’t seem like I was putting enough in them, and I was worried that they’d be bland.
 In the end, I shouldn’t have worried.
-This isn’t a pretty dish and the ingredients and preparation are simple, but it has ton of flavor and it was exactly the kind of comfort food that we were in the mood for.
+This isn’t a pretty dish and the ingredients and preparation are simple, but it has a ton of flavor and it was exactly the kind of comfort food that we were in the mood for.
 If your handwriting is small, you might even get the recipe to fit on an index card.